jessepav/lacygoill-wiki-backup/bug/vim.md

 Right now we need to use `[-1]` which looks weird.
 Besides, I think it doesn't work anymore in Vim9 script.
-So, we'll have to which `? '': ''`, which looks cumbersome.
+So, we'll have to use `? '': ''`, which looks cumbersome.

 Update: